Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/21-two_tone_filter/README.md

 In the Graph View, select the *I/O* tab and observe the **Throughput** column for each ports.

-The output PLIO port (PLIO_fft_o) throughput shows the value 2307.80 MBYTES PER SEC (MBPS).
+The output PLIO port (PLIO_fft_o) throughput shows the value 2307.08 MBYTES PER SEC (MBPS).
 To get the throughput in Sample per second, this throughput needs to be divided by four because the data type used is cint16, which is four bytes in size.
-This gives a throughput value of 576.95 MSPS.
+This gives a throughput value of 576.77 MSPS.
+Close the Vitis Analyzer.

 Optional: By running the make throughput command, it lists the throughput for the FIR and FFT output.
 This uses the custom python script which reads the time stamp from the output file and displays the value.